idescat/visual/readme.md

 Object with at least one property: "label" (array of strings).
 Each element in this array is a group label string (the first label will be attached to areas with a *group* property of 1 in **data**, and so on).
 A second property ("color", array of strings) can be provided to assign a custom color to each group.
 Colors must be specified as three two-digit hexadecimal numbers, starting with a # sign (for example, "#000000" means black).

 ####  by
 String.
 Required.
 Selects a certain map.
-Possible values ("mun", "com", "prov") are set in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).
+Possible values ("mun", "com", "prov", etc.) are set in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).

 ####  filter
 Number or array.
 This determines the color assignation.
 When it is a number, it must be between 0 and 0.49.
 Default: 0.05, which means color assignation excludes values below the 5th percentile and above the 95th percentile.
 When it is an array, it defines a range: it has two and only two elements.
 The first (number) is a minimum and the second (number) is a maximum.
 Colors will be assigned between those values.